tahsd/hsd21_project/README.md

 How you can boot your device via minicom is explained [here.](http://etl.snu.ac.kr/mod/ubboard/article.php?id=1413711&bwid=2500892)

-# Optional
+## 3. Download the repository (Optional)
-This repo is totally same to lab09.
+※ This is optional since the source files are totally same as in lab09.
-You can just skip 3~6 and extend your work on lab09.
+You can therefore skip 3~5 and extend your work on lab09.

-## 3. Download the repository
 You need to download this repository to start your final project.
 ```
 $ git clone https://github.com/tahsd/hsd21_project
 ```
 Note that this command can be run on the terminal on your device if connected to the network.

-## 4. Check dependencies
+## 4. Check dependencies (Optional)
 Check if all the dependencies for running the codes have been installed.
 ```
 $ sudo apt-get update -y